 I’ve been told my loved one is in a large area in a recliner with a bunch of other very sick people.
 Is my loved one safe?

 For someone who has never been to a psychiatric facility and is brought in by the police, or transferred from another hospital; this experience can be difficult for the patient and family.
 Please understand that our number one goal for all of our patients is their safety.
-Our (Psychiatric Emergency Services) PES unit is for the sole purpose to medically screen and psychiatrically assess all of our patients and is not based on one’s ability to pay.
-The PES is an environment where all the patients are treated and cared for in a least restrictive community based environment.
-What makes our PES unique is that treatment begins once a patient has been admitted to our PES, rather than waiting in an inappropriate Med Surg facility for appropriate transfer or taken to Jail.
+Our Clinical Diagnostic Unit is for the sole purpose to medically screen and psychiatrically assess all of our patients.
+The CDU is an environment where all the patients are treated and cared for in the least restrictive community based setting.
+What makes our CDU unique is that treatment begins once a patient has been admitted to our CDU, rather than waiting in an inappropriate Med Surg facility for appropriate transfer.
 After the psychiatrist has completed the evaluation, the level of care that is appropriate for the patient is initiated.
 That could include transfer to another more appropriate facility; inpatient into our hospital or appropriate community based outpatient services.
 Many of our patients just need some time for stabilization and do not meet the criteria for admission and return home with a follow up appointment.
 Since 1983, Medical City Green Oaks Hospital has been accredited by the Joint Commission on Accreditation of Healthcare, licensed by the Texas Department of State Health Services, Certified Medicare and Medicaid Provider and Champus Provider.
 Green Oaks has personnel available 24 hrs. a day for your loved one to address any concerns they may have.
 Remember, our number one goal is Patient and Staff safety.

 I hear that once a person is inside your hospital, they can’t leave.